 As the number of insured Americans has grown, demand has increased for health care managers, physicians, nurses, and allied health professionals.
 The law has also created new opportunities for accountants, lawyers, and consultants.
 If Congress continues to cut provisions in the ACA, more people will become uninsured and the number of health care professionals could decline.

 Some states legislatures have attempted to re-introduce discontinued aspects of the ACA or pass other laws that protect consumers (such as the individual mandate or banning the sale of short-term health insurance that provides very low levels of coverage to patients).
-“Without question, I think we’re going to see a natural experiment in the states and a growing divergence in outcomes,” said Sabrina Corlette, a research professor at Georgetown University’s Health Policy Institute.
+“Without question, I think we’re going to see a natural experiment in the states and a growing divergence in outcomes,” said Sabrina Corlette, a research professor founder, and co-director of the Center on Health Insurance Reforms at Georgetown University’s McCourt School of Public Policy.

 - Adult Day Care Coordinators